brainstormforce/wp-spectra/README.md

 ## Changelog ##

 ### x.x.x ###
+* Improvement: Countdown - Added role and aria-live to Countdown for better accessibility.
 * Improvement: Inline Notice - Added support for paragraph tags instead of line breaks for an improved semantic HTML structure.
 * Fix: Star Rating - Resolved an issue wherein the title would not be editable in some cases.